Master of Arts in Creative Writing

-In addition to coursework, our students have the opportunity to present their work at Penscape (our graduate student reading series) and Practical Criticism Midwest, earn summer scholarships for the Midwest Writers Workshop, and learn from our visiting writers, including those participating in Ball State’s In Print Festival of First Books.
+The M.A. in Creative Writing encourages cross-genre study in poetry, fiction, creative nonfiction, screenwriting, and graduate literature.
+In this program, students have the opportunity to participate in Penscape, a student reading series, Practical Criticism Midwest, and the Midwest Writers Workshop.
+They can also hear from visiting writers, including those participating in Ball State's In Print Festival of First Books

 As a student in our program, you will: